movitarac/project3_monica/README.md

 Technologies used in general to develop this application are :

-•   Apache maven 3.6.0
+•   Apache maven 3

 •   Apache Tomcat 9

 •   MySQL 8.0.13

-•   Spring Framework 5.1.2 RELEASE
+•   Spring Core Framework

-•   Spring Data 2.1.2 RELEASE
+•   Spring Data

-•   Spring MVC 5.1.2 RELEASE
+•   Spring MVC

-•   Hibernate 5.1.0.Final

-•	JAX-WS

-•	Quartz 2 Scheduler
+•   JPA

 ## Maven project into multiple modules